abpframework/abp/docs/en/UI/Angular/Custom-Setting-Page.md

 # Custom Setting Page

 There are several settings tabs from different modules.
-You can add custom settings tabs to your project in 3 steps.
+You can add custom settings page to your project in 3 steps.

 1. Create a Component